geeknoid/Undertaker/README.md

 * `--unreferenced-assemblies` lets you specify the path to the file where the report on unreferenced assemblies should be written.
 This report contains a list of all the assemblies that were loaded as input but don't contain any symbols reachable from the roots.

+* `--unreferenced-symbols` lets you specify the path to the file where the report on unreferenced symbols should be written.
+This report contains a list of all the symbols that were defined in the assemblies but are never referenced by any other symbol.
+Whereas --dead-symbols reports full graphs of symbols as being dead, this report just lists symbols that are completely unused.
+You can remove any of these symbols from your source code in any order since truly nothing is using them.

 * `--unanalyzed-assemblies` lets you specify the path to the file where the report on unanalyzed assemblies should be written.
 This report contains a list of all the assemblies that were referenced by